Allergies

 Can I continue taking allergy medications during pregnancy and breast-feeding?

 This is between you and your health care professional and should be thoroughly discussed with him or her, preferably prior to getting pregnant.
 Generally, during the first trimester, when your baby's organs and tissues are being formed, health care professionals worry about the potential effects of medications.
 However, after the first trimester, most medications that you might consider giving to a young child should be safe for the mother to take.
-Make sure you check with your health care professional before taking any over-the-counter medication during pregnancy.
-Generally this includes topical nasal steroids, such as budesonide (Rhinocort AQ) and some antihistamines such as loratadine.
+Generally, this includes topical nasal steroids, such as budesonide (Rhinocort AQ) and some antihistamines, such as loratadine.
 In addition, decongestants like pseudoephedrine are generally considered safe during the second and third trimesters, but do not use decongestants in the first trimester.
 Careful use of decongestant nasal sprays should also be fine.
+Watch out, however, for traditional sedating antihistamines that can cause drowsiness in the baby.
+And make sure you check with your health care professional before taking any over-the-counter medication during pregnancy.
 This advice also holds true during the breast-feeding period.
-Watch out, however, for traditional sedating antihistamines that can cause drowsiness in the baby.

 Is it OK to continue allergy shots if I'm pregnant?

-Maintenance doses of shots should be safe during pregnancy.
+Maintenance doses of shots are safe during pregnancy.
 Because the injections contain your allergy triggers, the most likely time to experience a reaction is during the initial build-up period, when you first start allergy shots.
-A severe allergic reaction in a pregnant woman could affect the well-being of the developing baby, so it's probably not a good idea to start the immunotherapy and build up the dose during pregnancy.
-Also, pregnant women should not take the allergy skin tests.
+A severe allergic reaction in a pregnant woman could affect the well-being of the developing baby, so starting immunotherapy is not advised during pregnancy.
+Also, pregnant women should not undergo the allergy skin tests.
 Pregnancy may worsen or improve allergy symptoms.
 If you are taking allergy shots while you are pregnant, your physician should carefully monitor you.
 In some cases, physicians will lower the dose of the allergy shots during pregnancy to reduce the chance of a reaction.

 Lifestyle Tips

-One type of allergic response, anaphylaxis, is a sudden and sometimes deadly drop in blood pressure that can potentially stop the heart or close air passages, causing death by suffocation.
+One type of allergic response, anaphylaxis, is a sudden and sometimes severe drop in blood pressure that can potentially stop the heart or close air passages, causing death by suffocation.
 Avoiding foods that you know you're allergic to is the first step to preventing a serious allergic reaction.
 The most common food allergens are milk, egg, peanut, wheat, soy, shellfish, fish and tree nuts.
 But, beware of the hidden sources of your food allergens: unlabeled ingredients in processed food; milk toppings on specialty or bar drinks that can contain eggs; deli slicers used for both meat and cheese products; and ethnic dishes that use peanuts and peanut oil can contaminate dishes prepared without nuts.
 Nutrition bars often contain nuts or seeds, which can cause acute allergic reactions.
+Cakes or pies also may have hidden nuts in the crusts, batter or frosting.

 Damp, shady or dark areas of the home and garden harbor molds, a common allergen for many people.
 Avoid those damp and musty places if you can.
 If not, take these steps to "air out" mold: Use a dehumidifier to dry out damp basements.
 Open a window or use a fan after a steamy bath or shower to allow the humidity to escape.
 Don't store clothes or other frequently used possessions in damp basements.
 Avoid moist, shady areas outdoors, garden compost piles and greenhouses.

-A high percentage of individuals with allergies also have asthma, a condition in which the airways of the lungs narrow, resulting in wheezing and problems breathing.
-An estimated 35 to 40 million Americans suffer from seasonal allergies.
+About 40 percent of individuals with allergies also have asthma, a condition in which the airways of the lungs narrow, resulting in wheezing and problems breathing.
 Experts say that allergies should not be treated as a trivial problem.
 Untreated, allergies can lead to the development of chronic sinusitis (inflammation of the sinuses) and asthma.
 Once diagnosed, a combination of medications may be recommended to relieve seasonal allergies.
 These medications include antihistamines, topical nasal corticosteroids, cromolyn sodium nasal spray, decongestants and immunotherapy.
 See your health care professional to assess your symptoms if you think you might suffer from seasonal allergies, or if the steps you take to relieve your symptoms aren't working.

 It's probably no surprise to women with asthma to hear that hormonal shifts affect their asthma symptoms.
 Some women with asthma find that their symptoms worsen just before and during menstruation, then improve once their periods end.
 Asthma may get worse during pregnancy—a time when hormones fluctuate greatly—but asthma symptoms may also improve or stay the same when you're pregnant.
 About one-third of pregnant women experience improved symptoms, one-third experience a worsening of symptoms, and one-third experience no change.
 Some asthma medications can be continued during pregnancy, under the supervision of your health care professional.
 If you breast-feed, it's best to breast-feed your baby before taking your medicine and then avoid feeding again for three to four hours; nearly all asthma and allergy medication enters breast milk, though infants are exposed only to minute amounts.